-Entering the gorgeous Nærøyfjord, we found ourselves surrounded by steep mountains with white-tipped peaks stretching 1800-metres above sea level.
+Entering the gorgeous Nærøyfjord on our RIB safari, we found ourselves surrounded by steep mountains with white-tipped peaks stretching 1800-metres above sea level.
 The scene is so spectacular, it’s no wonder Disney drew inspiration from the area including villages such as Gudvangen when creating the popular movie Frozen.

-But the final surprise was still to come.
+But the final surprise of our Flåm fjord safari was still to come.
 As we made our way back from the Nærøyfjord, Jorgen suddenly let out an excited cry and cut the engine.
 He pointed to an area of still, emerald water about 50 feet from us, and as we all watched in silence a tiny grey fin shot out.
 It was a porpoise!

 Over the next few minutes we stared in awe as the porpoise was joined by another, and the pair effortlessly leapt out of the sea over and over again.

-While wanting nothing more than to follow them back down the fjord, instead we watched the creatures fade away into the distance before turning back to Flåm for the final leg of our fjord safari.
+While wanting nothing more than to follow them, instead we watched the creatures fade away into the distance before turning back to Flåm for the final leg of our fjord safari.
 As we glided into the harbour our faces were pink from being kissed by the sun and wind, our heads were swimming with new memories, and our hearts burst with pure joy.

 YOU MIGHT ALSO ENJOY:

 - Spectacular surprises on a fjord safari in Flåm, Norway

 - 5 best things to do in Bergen, Norway

 - Norway’s Lysefjord cruise: Stavanger to Pulpit Rock